SpartnerNL/Laravel-Excel/docs/export/from-query.md

 }
 ```

-We can adjust the year no by using the `forYear` method.
+We can adjust the year now by using the `forYear` method.

 ```php
 return (new InvoicesExport)->forYear(2018)->download('invoices.xlsx');